-Two-factor authentication: Everything you need to know
+Not sure what two-factor authentication is?
+We're here to help

 Back when the world still used checks to pay for things, most businesses wanted two forms of physical ID from a well-recognized place like your state DMV or school as a way to make sure you are the person whose name is on the top of the check.
 That's also 2FA.
 Plus, to get those IDs usually requires multiple things from different places to prove who you are.

-Using 2FA for your online accounts is a little bit different, but still uses the same principle — if you can provide more than one method to prove who you are, you probably are who you claim to be.
+Using 2FA for your online accounts is a little bit different but still uses the same principle — if you can provide more than one method to prove who you are, you probably are who you claim to be.
 For an account like Google, Facebook, or Amazon, you need to supply a password.
 Your password is something only you should know, but sometimes other people can get hold of it.
-When you add a 2FA requirement — like an authentication token sent to your phone or a USB security key that you plug into your computer — a password is no longer enough to get into your account.
+When you add a 2FA requirement — like an authentication token sent to your phone or something like the Google Titan security key you plug into your computer — a password is no longer enough to get into your account.
 Without both pieces of authentication, you're locked out.

-Google Titan vs. Yubikey 2: What's different and which should you use?
+Do I still need a strong password if I use two-factor authentication?

+With all the various online services at your disposal, it's important to have a unique password for every single one of them.
+Duplicate passwords open you up to being potentially hacked in the event that someone gets ahold of one password and then tries to use it at different sites.
+It's impossible to keep all of your passwords stored in your memory, and that's where password managers come in.

 Is two-factor authentication secure?